 Continue to make progress in implementing open, inclusive, and transparent policy mechanisms and processes at all levels so that the role of all stakeholders in the promotion of ICTs for development is enhanced.

-Democratize access to information and encourage activities of national regulatory authorities to support broad public access to ICT services.
+Democratize access to information and encourage activities of national regulatory authorities to support broad public access to ICT services., thinking of the rich variety of citizens and their communication and interaction abilities.

 Identify ways of ensuring citizen feedback is incorporated into e-strategies to ensure relevance and responsiveness to the needs of all social groups.
 Encourage national regulators to harmonise data protection and privacy policies in public and private sectors.